bhnord/activities/README.md

 Join the Stinging Nettles Brujxs Healing Collective for our annual decolonizing healing event.
 <a href="https://www.eventbrite.com/e/joy-as-resistance-a-community-event-for-collective-liberation-tickets-1295981197649" target="_blank">info link</a>

+### Marathon Daffodil Dash

+**04/19 10:00AM - 04/19 01:00PM @ Suffolk Downs**
+Join us for the fourth annual Marathon Daffodil Dash on Saturday, April 19th from 10am – 1pm at The Track at Suffolk Downs.
+<a href="https://atsuffolkdowns.com/blog/marathon-daffodil-dash-4/" target="_blank">info link</a>

 ### Community Boating, Inc.

 **04/19 10:00AM - 04/19 02:00PM @ Community Boating, Inc.**
 Our Open Houses are a great way to learn more about Community Boating and how YOU can start sailing, paddling, and windsurfing on the Charles River.
 <a href="https://www.community-boating.org/" target="_blank">info link</a>

+### A Tribute to Brass Bands New and Old: Saxyderms Spring 2025 Concert

+**04/19 01:00PM - 04/19 02:30PM @ George Dilboy VFW Post**
+The Saxyderms Spring 2025 Concert is approaching!
+<a href="https://www.eventbrite.com/e/a-tribute-to-brass-bands-new-and-old-saxyderms-spring-2025-concert-tickets-1252624095389" target="_blank">info link</a>

 ### The JOY Dance Party

 **04/19 06:00PM - 04/19 10:00PM @ Roundhead Brewing Company**
 We are excited to welcome special guest DJ Kelvin Sylvester to the JOY party with and resident DJs Jenene Cook and Jesse Cardoso.
 <a href="https://www.facebook.com/share/15mteAQNrT/" target="_blank">info link</a>

-### A Tribute to Brass Bands New and Old: Saxyderms Spring 2025 Concert

-**04/19 01:00PM - 04/19 02:30PM @ George Dilboy VFW Post**
-The Saxyderms Spring 2025 Concert is approaching!
-<a href="https://www.eventbrite.com/e/a-tribute-to-brass-bands-new-and-old-saxyderms-spring-2025-concert-tickets-1252624095389" target="_blank">info link</a>

 # Sunday, April 20, 2025